 TikTok's direct-to-distributor payment model is unique among short-form video platforms.

-Realistic Revenue Expectations
+What Are Realistic Revenue Expectations?

 TikTok royalties rarely represent significant income for most artists.
-Example:

 Think of TikTok royalties as a bonus layer on top of the platform's primary value: discovery and streaming conversion.
 The real money is in the Spotify and Apple Music plays that TikTok virality drives.
+A song that generates 10 million TikTok streams might earn $100 in TikTok royalties but drive $3,000+ in DSP streaming revenue.